Mother’s Day is every day in Niagara Falls

 Queen Victoria Park at the foot of Clifton Hill is literally the “Heart” of Niagara Falls.
 This lovely park contains a collection of unique native and international plants and a blaze of yellow and white daffodils and vibrant red tulips blooming with new growth.

 Walking through this park near the falls you’ll enjoy a rock garden, hanging baskets, a Hybrid tea rose garden and attractive carpet-bedding displays.
 Park benches and well-groomed lawns provide a wonderful spot to unwind from the daily chores of life.
 You can even take her on a horse and carriage ride through the park .

 Take mom on a-one-of-a-kind boat ride.
-Niagara Hornblower Curises takes riders on a trip to the base of the falls in the lower Niagara River.
-You’ll get wet, but it’s worth it, the memories will last a lifetime.
+Niagara Hornblower Curises takes riders on a trip to the base of the falls in the lower Niagara River, the memories will last a lifetime.

 The Floral Showcase, along the Niagara Parkway just above the falls opens it’s Hydrangea Show just in time for Mother’s Day and continues until the end of the month.
 When you’re there be sure to walk behind the Floral Showcase to the lovely hidden garden.
 Take some photos on the bridge that passes over a small waterway.